-Citizens Against Lawsuit Abuse sound like a bunch of nice, good folks someplace like Iowa who want to fight abuses that concern our tort system.
-Using the word “citizens” really helps create that effect.
-In fact, Citizens Against Lawsuit Abuse is a front for corporate America to limit the rights of product liability, accident and medical malpractice victims (probably in that order for this group).
-I could write a lot about their funding, but I think this will suffice: it is believed that Philip Morris is one of their biggest contributors.
-I have not looked at their website but I’m going to guess that’s not mentioned anywhere on there.
+Citizens Against Lawsuit Abuse sound like a bunch of nice, good folks from someplace like Iowa who want to fight abuses that concern our tort system.
+Using the word “citizens” helps create that effect.
+In fact, Citizens Against Lawsuit Abuse is a front for corporate America to limit the rights of product liability, accident, and medical malpractice victims (probably in that order for this group).
+I could write a lot about their funding, but I think this will suffice: Philip Morris is believed to be one of their biggest contributors.
+I have not looked at their website, but I will guess that’s not mentioned anywhere on there.

 Center for Medicine in the Public Interest reportedly conducted the “study.”
-Now if you are not impressed by the title of this group, nothing will impress you.
-I’m picturing a bunch of selfless doctor sitting around with a lot of medical books and journals trying to figure out how to help people.
-Yet, when their director appeared on PBS’s NewsHour with Jim Lehrer, he was described – apparently without objection – as a director of “a group that receives funding from the pharmaceutical industry.”
+Now if you are unimpressed by the group’s title, nothing will impress you.
+I’m picturing a bunch of selfless doctors sitting around with a lot of medical books and journals trying to figure out how to help people.
+Yet, when their director appeared on PBS’s NewsHour with Jim Lehrer, they described him—apparently without objection – as a director of “a group that receives funding from the pharmaceutical industry.”

 Do we really need a “study” on this topic?
-I’m not saying these sites are not out there, I just have never seen any.
-The Internet is not such a behind the scenes world where we need a study to find out what is on it.
-Simply tell us the websites and what you believe is misleading about them.
+I’m not saying these sites are not out there, I must have seen none.
+The Internet is not such a behind-the-scenes world where we need a study to find out what is on it.
+Tell us the websites and what you believe is misleading about them.

 Look, make a list of personal injury lawyer websites that are pretending to be health care websites offering medical advice and opinions.
 Let’s look at those and evaluate whether they are misleading the public by pretending to be health care websites or if they are providing information that is incorrect.

-In any event, the Citizens Against Lawsuit Abuse accusing someone pretending to be something they are not is downright Spitzerlike.
+The Citizens Against Lawsuit Abuse accusing someone pretending to be something they are not is downright Spitzer-like.